ProjectSidewalk/SidewalkGallery/README.md

 ## Running the Project
 The front-end just requires us to run Scala.
 Everything in the `app`, `conf` and ui` directories will automatically be updated upon the next reload.
-This command should be run in the root directory of the project.
+This command should be run in the home directory of the project.

 ```
 SidewalkGallery$ sbt run